cnidaire/Master1_Internship/report.md

+# What I still have to do

 **Maybe I should try to redo it with nucleotide to obtain a result**

 but when I looked at the DNA sequences, there is some letters that are not DNA (R,Y,M,K, etc: IUPAC notation) and I'm not sure of how DADA2 will handle it

 If DADA2 can use the IUPAC notation, then It can be really awesome but I kinda doubt of it and in the documentation, it look like this is only the case for the primers

+From the answer I received from NCBi, I think all the sequences are important and It would be easier to just take all the NCBI sequences in the IPG report and make other tables for each databases and then as a project for after the internship, retrieve fetch the information for the other database.

+However, I have to be careful to limit the length of the DNA sequences I obtain because it still doesn't explain why there is some sequences that a way bigger than some others.